-Pip and Ben’s warm and wonderful wedding at Homme House in Herefordshire
+Pip and Ben’s wedding Homme House Wedding Photography in Herefordshire

-Pip is an incredible food stylist who works with amazing photographers on a daily basis, so it was hugely flattering when she and Ben booked me to photograph their wedding at Homme House.
+Pip is an incredible food stylist who works with amazing photographers on a daily basis, so it was hugely flattering when she and Ben booked me for their Homme House wedding photography.
 They were an absolute joy to work with; warm, welcoming and open, and their wedding day was an absolute delight to be a part of.

 With a beautiful outdoor ceremony in a walled garden, drinks in the sunshine, a surprise Cèilidh and a family singalong around the fire, all set against the stunning backdrop of the Homme House in Herefordshire (which is now super close to me, now that I live in Birmingham, so I’d love to photograph more weddings there!).